APLNG Pipeline

 Environmental Management

-The team worked closely with relevant government agencies to agree plans and processes to meet the stringent project requirements.
-Extensive flora, fauna and soil studies were undertaken and detailed management plans were developed.
+The team worked closely with relevant government agencies to agree on plans and processes to meet the stringent project requirements.
+Extensive flora, fauna, and soil studies were undertaken and detailed management plans were developed.
 Detailed erosion and sediment control plans were also developed for all construction areas.
 The safe relocation of thousands of plants took priority during the clearing and construction phase of the project.
 Almost 2,500 threatened Eleocharis Blakeana plants were removed from around the project and relocated away from construction areas.

 Delivery Performance